Macular Degeneration: Essential Facts

 Angiogenesis inhibitors work by blocking the activity of vascular endothelial growth factor (VEGF), a protein that promotes blood vessel growth.

-Three treatments for wet AMD using angiogenesis inhibitors—EYLEA®, Lucentis®, and Macugen®—were approved by the U.S. Food and Drug Administration (FDA) in 2011, 2006, and 2004, respectively.
-There is also a fourth drug, called Avastin®, approved by the FDA as a blood vessel growth inhibitor to treat colorectal and other cancers, that has been used off-label (i.e., for purposes other than the approved uses) by some doctors to treat AMD
+Four treatments for wet AMD using angiogenesis inhibitors—brolucizumab (Beovu®), aflibercept (Eylea®), and ranibizumab (Lucentis®)—were approved by the U.S. Food and Drug Administration (FDA) in 2019, 2011, 2006, and 2004 respectively.
+There is also a fifth drug, called bevacizumab (Avastin®) approved by the FDA as a blood vessel growth inhibitor to treat colorectal and other cancers, that has been used off-label (i.e., for purposes other than the approved uses) by some doctors to treat AMD.

 Lucentis is also injected into the vitreous portion of the eye after it has been numbed.
 Injections are given regularly over a period of time.
 The frequency and actual number of injections needed are determined by the physician and the individual patient’s disease status and response to treatment.